vserova/book/pages/ch_app.md

 The basic design of Genome Workbench follows a modified Model-View-Controller (MVC) architecture.
 The MVC paradigm provides a clean separation between the data being dealt with (the model), the user's perception of this data (provided in views), and the user's interaction with this data (implemented in controllers).
 For Genome Workbench, as with many other implementations of the MVC architecture, the View and Controller are generally combined.

 Central to the framework is the notion of the data being modeled.
 The model here encompasses the NCBI data model, with particular emphasis on sequences and annotations.
-The Genome Workbench framework provides a central repository for all managed data through the static class interface in <span class="nctnt ncbi-class">CDocManager</span>. <span class="nctnt ncbi-class">CDocManager</span> owns the single instance of the C++ Object Manager that is maintained by the application. <span class="nctnt ncbi-class">CDocManager</span> marshals individual <span class="nctnt ncbi-class">CDocument</span> classes to deal with data as the user requests. <span class="nctnt ncbi-class">CDocument</span>, at its core, wraps a <span class="nctnt ncbi-class">CScope</span> class and thus provides a hook to the object manager.
+The Genome Workbench framework provides a central repository for all managed data through the static class interface in `CDocManager`. `CDocManager` owns the single instance of the C++ Object Manager that is maintained by the application. `CDocManager` marshals individual `CDocument` classes to deal with data as the user requests. `CDocument`, at its core, wraps a `CScope` class and thus provides a hook to the object manager.

-The View/Controller aspect of the architecture is implemented through the abstract class <span class="nctnt ncbi-class">CView</span>.
-Each <span class="nctnt ncbi-class">CView</span> class is bound to a single document.
-Each <span class="nctnt ncbi-class">CView</span> class, in turn, represents a view of some portion of the data model or a derived object related to the document.
+The View/Controller aspect of the architecture is implemented through the abstract class `CView`.
+Each `CView` class is bound to a single document.
+Each `CView` class, in turn, represents a view of some portion of the data model or a derived object related to the document.
 This definition is intentionally vague; for example, when viewing a document that represents a sequence alignment, a sequence in that alignment may not be contained in the document itself but is distinctly related to the alignment and can be presented in the context of the document.
 In general, the views that use the framework will define a top-level FLTK window; however, a view could be defined to be a CGI context such that its graphical component is a Web browser.

 To permit maximal extensibility, the framework delegates much of the function of creating and presenting views and analyses to a series of plugins.
 In fact, most of the basic components of the application itself are implemented as plugins.
 The Genome Workbench framework defines three classes of plugins: data loaders, views, and algorithms.
 Technically, a plugin is simply a shared library defining a standard entry point.
 These libraries are loaded on demand; the entry point returns a list of plugin factories, which are responsible for creating the actual plugin instances.